(⌐■_■) Utkar5hM

 So, it all started at IRIS NITK, where I had the chance to work with some seriously cracked individuals, and we were testing out different distributed strategies for MariaDB.
 While I didn’t have a ton of time to dive super deep, I was picking up some gems here and there.
 The real kicker?
-A bunch of the guys were working on eBPF-based tools for their own projects/academics, and that’s where I first got exposed to eBPF.
+A bunch of the guys were working on eBPF based tools for their own projects/academics, and that’s where I first got exposed to eBPF.
 Safe to say, the tech rizz was strong.

 So, I finally decided revisiting it to see if it’s actually any good.

-Now that we know the capabilities of the program, We need to know how it impacts performance compared to raw (without any monitoring) and pre-existing monitoring methods like performance_schema and slow query logs.
-But since there already exists a good comparison between the later both(PERFORMANCE_SCHEMA vs Slow Query Log- percona), we will only be comparing it with raw and performance_schema.
+Now that we know what the program can do, the next question is how it affects performance compared to running raw (with no monitoring) and existing monitoring methods like performance_schema and slow query logs.
+Since there’s already a solid comparison between the latter two (PERFORMANCE_SCHEMA vs Slow Query Log - Percona), I only compared my tool with raw and performance_schema.

 Benchmarking Configuration